CMST&101 - Introduction to Communication

 Office Hours: Before and after class or by appointment in R230L

 Communication influences every aspect of our lives, whether in work or play.
-CMST 101, Introduction to Communication, is designed to examine both theoretical understanding and skilled application of communication principles and techniques in a variety of settings.
+Communication Studies 101, Introduction to Communication, is designed to examine both theoretical understanding and skilled application of communication principles and techniques in a variety of settings.
 We will have the opportunity to experience a variety of forms of communication, specifically public speaking, interpersonal communication, and communication within small groups.

 Attendance and Participation: Your attendance and participation are an integral part of making this class work effectively.
 As stated previously, most of the work that makes up this class involves group discussion and class exercises that emphasize course material.
-If you are not in class or online consistently, you are unable to participate in these discussions and exercises.
+If you are not in class consistently, you are unable to participate in these discussions and exercises.
 Please be on time for all classes.

 I understand that many students have important responsibilities outside of the classroom…families, work, sports, etc. I am sensitive to these issues and will do all that I can to assist with scheduling conflicts as they relate to class activities.
 I ask that you let me know ahead of time of any conflict you might have with scheduled class time, and we will try to work things out.
 Please realize though, while I am flexible, that flexibility only goes so far.
 Please be respectful of your group members and my time as we will be of your time.